-The respondents are 200 users of e-Samsat service in the Samsat joint office in Surabaya.
+In the research, the respondents are 200 users of the e-Samsat service in the Samsat joint office in Surabaya.
 The details are in Table 1.
-Based on the results, 12 respondents are 18-25 years old (6%).
+Based on the results, there are 12 respondents are 18-25 years old (6%).
 It is followed by 26-35 years (73 respondents or 36,5%) and 46-60 years (32 respondents or 16%).
 Most respondents are 36-45 years old (83 respondents or 41,5%).
 The result illustrates that most of the e-Samsat users are adults.
-They agree that using information and communication technology can provide convenience in the digital era.
-Based on gender, most respondents are male (118 respondents or 59%).
+They can agree that using information and communication technology can provide convenience in the digital era.
+Then, based on the gender, most respondents are the male (118 respondents or 59%).
 Meanwhile, the female respondents are 82 (41%).
-It shows that e-Samsat users are most dominated by men who are the backbone of the family.
+It shows that e-Samsat users are most dominanted by men that are the backbone of the family.

-Based on occupation, 30 respondents (15%) work as civil servants, army, or police.
-Meanwhile, the respondents who are private employees are 55 (27,5%).
+Based on occupation, there are 30 respondents (15%) who work as civil servant, army, or police.
+Meanwhile, the respondents who are private employee are 55 (27,5%).
 Then, there are 46 entrepreneurs (23%).
-However, most respondents (63 respondents or 31,5%)

-work other than the previously mentioned jobs.
+However, most respondents (63 respondents or 31,5%) works others than the previously mentioned jobs.
 They can be housewives, contract workers, honorary staff, and others.
-Meanwhile, the smallest number of respondents is the student (6 respondents or 3%).
+Meanwhile, the smallest number of respondents is student (6 respondents or 3%).